 The church sanctuary exploded in panic.

 Worshipers, screaming and pushing, drove for the doors like runners at Pamplona, carrying along in the crush anyone too young, slow or infirm to keep up.
-The local news cameraman and his camera knocked over in the rushing current of freaked out humanity, and he fought to get himself and his equipment out in one piece.
+Babies cried, children called for their parents, and the elderly fought to hold on against the current.
+The local news cameraman and his gear knocked over in the rushing current of freaked out humanity, and he fought to get himself and his equipment out in one piece.
 The house of worship vomited its contents through every doorway, out onto the sidewalk and into the parking lot.

-As the crowd roared past, Tom Smith yanked his 18-month-old son Billy down between himself and his wife Amy, and the two terrified parents instinctively leaned together over their child, trying to protect him from the chaos.
+As the crowd roared past, Tom Smith yanked 18-month-old Billy down between himself and his wife Amy, and they leaned together over their child, trying to protect him from the chaos.

-Amy and Tom looked at each other, then at their sweet, and very frightened, little boy.
+Amy and Tom looked at each other, then at their sweet, frightened little boy.
 Just minutes earlier, his cherubic face had taken on a bizarre, otherworldly countenance, and his words had driven several hundred people into a frenzied, terrified stampede for the exits.

 What in God’s name had happened?